the-markup/investigation-wisconsin-dews/README.md

-# Data for our investigation into Wisconsin's dropout prediction algorithm
+# Data for our investigation into Wisconsin's dropout prediction algorithms

-This contains the data we obtained through public records requests for the story ["False Alarm: How Wisconsin Uses Race and Income to Label Students 'High Risk'"](https://themarkup.org/TKTKTKT)
+This contains the data we obtained through public records requests for the story ["False Alarm: How Wisconsin Uses Race and Income to Label Students 'High Risk'"](https://themarkup.org/machine-learning/2023/04/27/false-alarm-how-wisconsin-uses-race-and-income-to-label-students-high-risk)

 Wisconsin’s Department of Public Instruction maintains two predictive early warning systems for students.
 The Dropout Early Warning System (DEWS) predicts the likelihood that a student will graduate from high school on time.
 The College and Career Readiness Early Warning System (CCREWS) predicts whether students are ready for the ACT or college.